Tudor Lincolnshire (1485 – 1603)

 3. 1515

-Architectural Boom
+Architectural boom

 The soaring spire of St James' Church in Louth is completed, a symbol of the town's guild wealth and Catholic devotion.